 Santosh has acted in a number of landmark transactions, including advising Indian lenders, the International Finance Corporation, Development Bank and other national and international financial agencies in the 4,000 MW Mundra Ultra-Mega Power Project, which is the first project to be financed by offshore lenders.
-He has also advised on various high-yield bond transactions undertaken by Indian groups.
-A few of his recent significant transactions include advising Engie Solar S.A. and Engie S.A. on the sale of solar projects to Edelweiss group, and advising various Indian developers on the issuance of high-yield offshore bonds aggregating USD 1.5 billion.
-Santosh also advised the International Finance Corporation in its largest solar rooftop debt financing transaction with the Azure group.
+He has also advised Tata Power Limited in relation to the investment by BlackRock Real Assets led consortium including Mubadala Investment Company in its renewable energy portfolio and on various high-yield bond transactions undertaken by Indian groups.
+A few of his recent significant transactions include advising a consortium of lenders, led by Rabo Bank in relation to financing amounting to USD 1 billion availed by a subsidiary of the Renew Group engaged in the development of hybrid wind and solar farms which is Round-the-Clock Battery enabled.
+He has also advised Engie Solar S.A. and Engie S.A. on the sale of solar projects to Edelweiss group, and advising various Indian developers on issuance of high-yield offshore bonds aggregating USD 1.5 billion.